Do-more

 modularize their programs with stages and therefore multiple ISGs were

 needed.
-By contrast, Do-more PLCs are designed to be modular
+By contrast, Do-more PLCs are designed to be modular (Task

-stages.
-Since each Program code block can have its own block of 128
+Since each Program code block can have its own block of 128 stages

-well-defined entry point for a sequence.
+point for a sequence.

-If multiple parallel sequences are
+If multiple parallel sequences are needed

-stages from the first stage.
+from the first stage.

-In a Do-more PLC, Program code blocks should be thought of as
+In a Do-more PLC, Program code blocks should be thought of as individual

-have one starting point.
+starting point.

 Do-more FAQ0004